betaflight/betaflight.com/docs/wiki/guides/current/DSHOT-RPM-Filtering.md

 ### Enabling new scheduler policy

 Since the RPM filter works with very narrow notch filters, it's imperative that the gyro loop time does not vary and is exactly as specified.
 This used to require low loop rates and overclocking.
 A scheduler change has now been added, which allows consistent gyro rates even at higher loop rates.
-Bidirectional DSHOT requires enabling this feature:
+Bidirectional Dshot requires enabling this feature:

 `set scheduler_optimize_rate = ON`